 It’s all too easy to shove a burger in our mouths when we’re rushed, tired or stressed.
-An easy way to prevent overeating is to pre-plan out your portion-controlled meals and snacks for the week or day ahead.
+An easy way to prevent overeating is to pre-plan your portion-controlled meals and snacks for the week or day ahead.

-Another, even easier trick, is to downsize your dishes.
+Another even-easier trick, is to downsize your dishes.
 “Using smaller plates can cut down on your total caloric consumption,” explains Anderson.
 Research has found that larger plates lead people to serve themselves more, eat more, and waste more food.

 8. Get More Zzzz’s

 Here’s one health to-do that’s easy to get on board with even when you’re feeling lazy: get more shuteye.
 “The very first place to start is a good night’s sleep,” says Jarrod Spencer, Psy.D., sports psychologist at Mind of the Athlete in Bethlehem, PA.
 Getting enough sleep impacts everything from your mood and mental clarity to your ability to lose weight, keep from getting sick, and have the energy to fit in your workout.
-Aim for 8 hours if you can.
+Aim for eight hours if you can.